deepskystacker/DSS/Installers/README.txt

 23. Bug fix/enhancement: Changes to support RAW files from monochrome cameras such as the Leica M series.

 24. Resolve problems with editing controls on Processing Panel.

+25. Add code to FITSUtil.cpp to process FITS keywords DATAMIN and DATAMAX for floating point FITS files.
+If present use these to determine the minumum and maximum pixel values instead of scanning the image data.
+    This should be a) much faster, and b) should result in consistent image scaling.

 Welcome to DeepSkyStacker 5.1.6
 ===============================